 Usually, the type of content you’re sharing in your email newsletter is dictated by your industry.
-Some industries, like eCommerce and other retail-based businesses, will feature a lot more product-oriented content while others will only use their email newsletter to alert readers about a new blog post that went live.
+Some industries, like ecommerce and other retail-based businesses, will feature a lot more product-oriented content and images, while others will only use their email newsletter to alert readers about a new blog post that went live.

 The overall goal with an email newsletter isn’t to sell products or make money for your business (at least directly).

-Instead, it’s to provide value to your subscribers and deepen the relationship.
+Instead, it’s to provide value to your subscribers and deepen the relationship deepen your relationship, and build trust.
 That way, when you’re doing a product launch or have something to sell, there’s going to be much less resistance on the side of your buyer.

 7 email newsletter design tips

 Now that you’re well-versed in the why behind email newsletters, you’re ready to dive into some design best practices.

 - Get your dimensions right.

 - Create a compelling (but not overwhelming) header.